 The most common causes of an overheating engine are:

-- Low or leaking coolant
+- Low, leaking or incorrect coolant

 - A bad thermostat that won’t open to allow circulation

 - Radiator fan malfunctions that cause the fan to stop spinning or wobble

 Other common causes might include a broken or damaged water pump belt that prevents proper pressurization and/or circulation, collapsed radiator hoses or a buildup of contaminants such as rust and road debris, bad fan clutch, or a blocked radiator.
 Some modern vehicles have an electric water pump which can fail internally, or suffer an electrical issue.